ThatIsEpic/kia-ios-medium-widget/README.md

 ## Background

-Since the official Kia Connect App does not support any kind of widgets for iOS, I gladly found Niklas Vieth development for the Polestart 2.
+The official Kia Connect App supports widgets for iOS, but none that displays the current SoC.
+Fortunately, I found this feature in Niklas Vieth's development for the Polestart 2.
 With the help of [Scriptable](https://scriptable.app/) and his installation guide it was easily changeable.
 The widget relies on the [Tibber GraphQL API](https://developer.tibber.com/docs/overview) as a proxy to get the current state of charge of the battery.
 Thus, you will also need a Tibber account to get access to the SoC data.

 ## Prerequisites